John bowled into the science lab a little late, did a couple of laps and then leaned against one of the benches with a wide smile on his face.

 A few months later, I observed a Year 10 science class of which John was now a member.
 The lesson was a little unruly and the teacher had no control over which students responded to verbal questions.
 John responded to most of them.
 They were all factual recall and John was mostly correct.

 The class was group three out of five with group one being the highest performing science students and group five being the lowest.
 I spoke to the key stage coordinator who had put these groups together.
 The classes were meant to regularly change based upon test results but something odd was going on with John.
 He had missed a couple of tests and refused to complete another one.
-These were all factored-in as zeros rather than blanks and this had depressed his test score.
-I made a awkward but obvious call and insisted that the grouping was redone.
+These were all factored-in as zeros rather than blanks and this had depressed his test score average.
+I made an awkward but obvious call and insisted that the grouping was redone.
 As a result, John moved up to group two.

 A few months after that, John appeared on my own class list.
 That year I was teaching a top group in Year 10 (I feel the need to justify myself here and point out that I had a range of classes, including a lower group in Year 9).
 I taught John physics and some chemistry whilst my partner teacher taught biology and the rest of the chemistry to the same class.
 John seemed a little different to me now.
 He was quieter; more serious.